EndOfBehelit/Configuring-Pihole-at-home/README.md

 <img width="886" height="816" alt="imagen" src="https://github.com/user-attachments/assets/a4b0b828-f596-4d2e-858b-7b0f07d5b6be" />

-Now insert the microSD in the computer to install the OS and execute the imager.
+At this point, insert the microSD in the computer to install the OS and execute the imager.

 # Install Raspberry Pi OS

-It's needed to choose which model of Raspberry it's going to be used, the OS version and where is going to be installed.
+You'll need to choose which model of Raspberry to be used, the OS version and where it's going to be installed.

-In this case it's going to be used a Raspberry Pi Zero 2W:
+In this case, I used a Raspberry Pi Zero 2W:

 <img width="886" height="614" alt="imagen" src="https://github.com/user-attachments/assets/249390a3-2711-4552-9677-faf6d9f5bedf" />

-For the OS the 64bits recommended version is ok, but the Lite version will be enough for this:
+For the OS you can use the 64bits recommended version, but the Lite version will also be enough:

 <img width="886" height="603" alt="imagen" src="https://github.com/user-attachments/assets/7188c772-daad-4cd1-b508-8c8863ffb9ae" />